 Harry Tredinnick Gift

 A $500 prize awarded to a Year 10 student who is recognised for both active participation in the life of the School, particularly in one or two areas and quiet achievement and support of fellow students and staff.
 The recipient will also demonstrate consistent academic achievement and a commitment to the ethos of the School.

 Simon Bergman Memorial Scholarship

 A gift of Fred and Leah Bergman in memory of Simon.
 A $4000 ($2000 in Year 10 and $1000 in Year 11 & Year 12) scholarship awarded to a Year 9 student demonstrating an affinity with the School and its ethos, excellent academic progress and involvement in the wider curriculum.
 Applicants should be forthright, imaginative, confident, motivated, well organised and energetic members of their class.
 Recipients are not eligible for other scholarships in their remaining years at the School.
 This scholarship will offset overall educational expenses.

 Bluey Truscott Scholarship

 A $1,000 scholarship and medallion awarded to two Year 10 students – $500 in Year 10 and in Year 11.
 Funded and administered by MHSOBA, the scholarship recognises leadership history and potential.
 Recipients also demonstrate academic endeavour and results, sporting involvement and achievement and co-curricular participation.
 Short-listed applicants attend a selection panel interview-dates to be announced.
-Applications closed for 2021.
+Applications close Thursday 27th October 2022.

 Ray Willis Leadership Scheme